 - Ask them to watch the effect that each new ingredient has one the colour, taste, touch, and smell of the food.

 - Once the food is ready, have them eat it mindfully (see number 4 in this list)

-This mindful cooking exercise boosts present-moment mindfulness, encourages kids to be more mindful of what they are eating, and teaches them to cook, all at the same time.
+This mindful cooking exercise boosts present-moment mindfulness and encourages kids to be more mindful of what they are eating.

-A very enjoyable way to teach kids to meditate is by listening to music.
-This is actually how I personally learnt mindfulness myself, all those many, many years ago.
+A very enjoyable way to teach kids to meditate is with music.
+This is how I personally learnt mindfulness myself, all those many, many years ago.
 I played the piano and would meditate on the music I was creating.
 All kids can do this technique, whether they play an instrument or not.